All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Slower gastric emptying: Food stays in the stomach longer, reducing the urge to eat between meals.
 This helps seniors maintain a consistent calorie deficit without feeling deprived.

-• Improved insulin sensitivity: Age-related insulin resistance contributes to weight gain and elevated blood sugar.
+• Improved insulin sensitivity: Age-related insulin resistance contributes to weight gain and improved blood sugar.
 Semaglutide improves how your body processes glucose, which benefits both weight and metabolic health.

 What the Clinical Data Shows for Older Adults